radonn24/Stable-Diffusion-Tutorials-Guides-Tips-Tricks-References-and-more/README.md

 - [Stable Diffusion: Tutorials, Guides, Tips, Tricks, References, and more ...](#stable-diffusion-tutorials-guides-tips-tricks-references-and-more-)
 	- [1.
 Getting Started](#1-getting-started)
+		- [⭐ \[YT Playlist\] Watch the "Stable Diffusion Beginner Guide" by Sebastian Kamph on YouTube](#-yt-playlist-watch-the-stable-diffusion-beginner-guide-by-sebastian-kamph-on-youtube)
 		- [Installation on Windows 10/11, with NVidia-GPUs, using release package](#installation-on-windows-1011-with-nvidia-gpus-using-release-package)
 		- [Install Additional Models, Extensions, ControlNet and more ...](#install-additional-models-extensions-controlnet-and-more-)
 	- [2.
 Awesome Stable Diffusion Models](#2-awesome-stable-diffusion-models)